1. Claim Tax back

 |Further Rate Tax Relief to claim||£0||£0||£25|

 |Net Cost of Investment||£400||£300||£275|

 Claiming the relief is simple, either via a self assessment tax return or by adjusting your tax code.
 For those who have not previously been claiming this additional relief, it is still possible to claim for previous tax years.
 A cheque in the post from HMRC is always a welcome sight!

 2. Annual Pensions Allowance

-The relatively new carry forward rules mean it is now also possible for some individuals to carry forward unused pension annual allowances from three previous tax years to be used against this year’s gross income.
-This means it may be possible to invest a further £150,000 using unused past allowances, bringing the current year total to £200,000, and then claim £100,000 back in pension tax relief.
+The ‘carry forward’ rules mean it is now also possible for some individuals to carry forward unused pension annual allowances from three previous tax years to be used against this year’s gross income.
+This means it may be possible to invest a further £130,000 using unused past allowances.

 3. ISA – use it or lose it!

 An individual savings allowance is just that – an allowance awarded to each of us that can be used to shelter our investments from the tax man.
 Each year all UK residents aged 18 or over (16 for cash ISA) are given a new allowance but if unused, it is lost.

 PEPs were introduced in 1986 and were replaced by ISAs in 1999.
 Several individuals who have used their allowance each year since inception have managed to accumulate over £1m in this tax free environment, the so called ‘ISA millionaires’.
 This highlights the importance of religiously using up your allowance to benefit from years of tax free compounded returns, assuming sound investment choices are made of course.

 The allowance for 2016/2017 is £15,240 – and it is up to you how much of this to allocate to investments and how much to hold in cash.
 The balance can be used to invest for the longer term in ‘real assets’ such as stocks and shares: